 There's quite a few instances where Aeon tries to do something typically action-y and awesome, only to slip up/do something stupid and get herself killed.

 Family Guy loves doing this and it is almost like the writers flip a coin to determine if a specific action will play out according to cartoon logic or will generate realistic effects.
-It's actually a good way to keep the audience guessing as they can never assume how things will play out based on genre conventions.
-Examples include:

 When pretending to be the The A-Team, Peter and friends expect the workers demolishing the park to flee in panic, crashing their vehicles in the process and then slinking off in shame, defeated.
 The foreman educates them how even if they weren't killed outright by the reckless shooting or vehicle crash, even a minor fender bender can result in serious neck injury and partial numbness.